SHUBHAM8102/ReactProject/README.md

 ## 🧠 Grocky: AI-Powered Job Interview Preparation Platform

 **Grocky** is a job interview preparation platform built using modern web technologies.
 It integrates AI voice agents to simulate real interview scenarios, giving users real-time feedback and transcripts to help them improve.

 ---

-## ⚙️ Tech Stack
+## ⚙️ Tech Stack Used

 * **Next.js** – for building the frontend and backend logic
 * **Tailwind CSS** – for modern, responsive styling